-All online MMS students are required to have a laptop or desktop computer with a camera or microphone.
-The computer will be used to obtain course notes, access the Internet, E-mail and other academic related activities.
+All students are required to have a laptop computer.
+The computer will be used to obtain course notes, access to ExamSoft testing tools, access the Internet, E-mail and other academic related activities.
 All incoming students must obtain a computer system prior to the first day of orientation.
 Students are responsible for all costs associated with ownership of the computer.